christian-monch/dump-things-server/README.md

 In order to submit a record to a collection, a token is required.
 The token defines read- and write- permissions for the incoming areas of collections and read-permissions for the curated area of a collection.
 A token can carry permissions for multiple collections.
-In addition the token carries a submitter ID.
+In addition, the token carries a submitter ID.
 It also defines a token specific **zone** in the incoming area.
 So any read- and write-operations on an incoming area are actually restricted to the token-specific zone in the incoming area.
 Multiple tokens can share the same zone.